 Wrap the entire washer in thick blankets to protect it from scratches and dents.
 Fix them with some packing tape or rope.

+The easiest way to move a washing machine is to use a dolly!
 Tilt the washer to one side and slide the dolly underneath it.
-Carefully lift it back up, so it rests upright on the dolly.
+Carefully lift it back up, so it rests upright.
 Secure the appliance with rope or moving straps.

 Using a loading ramp or the vehicle’s tail lift, load the washing machine into the moving van.
 Strap it to the sides to prevent it from moving around during transit.
 Make sure you transport it upright and that it won’t shift or fall over during the haul.

 And you’re all done!
 Your washing machine is now on its way to your new home.
 All that’s left is to install it.
-To learn how to do just that, head on over to our helpful blog post on the matter.
+Head on over to our helpful blog post on the matter and learn how to Install a washing machine.

-Not sure if you can handle moving a washing machine on your own?
+Not sure if you can handle moving a washing machine?

 Find a professional to help you complete the process.